FINRAOS/model-validation-toolkit/docs/bias_variance_user_guide.rst

 variance, and noise.
 This can be applied to both regression problem loss functions (mean squared error) and classification problem loss functions (0-1 loss).
-In a paper by Pedro Domingos, a method of unified decomposition was proposed for both types of problems:cite:`domingos2000decomp`.
+In a paper by Pedro Domingos, a method of unified decomposition was proposed for both types of problems :cite:`domingos2000decomp`.

 First lets define :math:`y` as a single prediction, :math:`D` as the set of training sets used to train the models, :math:`Y` as the set of predictions